 In fact, your diet is your main source of exposure for toxics like BPA, arsenic, mercury, pesticides, POPs and plastic chemicals.
 These chemicals get into your food during growing, processing and storage.

-A detox diet on the other hand, is about eating foods that help your body release toxins.
-Most detox methods, including diets, aren’t that effective at reducing the toxic chemicals in your body.
+A detox diet on the other hand, is supposed to be about eating foods that help your body release toxins.
+But most detox methods, including diets, aren’t that effective at reducing the toxic chemicals in your body.

 But, if they don’t go in, you won’t have to worry about getting them out.
 So adopt these 10 effective steps to greatly reduce the toxics you ingest.